 As soon as the ceremony of confirmation of the Speaker's election1 has been concluded, the Speaker returns to the House of Commons and reports to the House that his election has been approved by the monarch and that the privileges of the House have been confirmed2.
 He again thanks the House for the honour which it has conferred upon him, reminds members that it is incumbent upon them to take the oath prescribed by law, and himself takes the oath.
-Other members who are present then either take the oath or make the affirmation in the manner prescribed by
+Other members who

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.